Actions

 It works on all browsers, so I found that https://languagetool.org/ is a good solution.
 This works better than using Brave’s Leo AI assistant.
 To use the shortcut, I press the shift key twice to get AI to make changes to paragraphs.
 Even though I don’t think this feature is built into VS Code, I can always use Google Docs to check for grammar and spelling mistakes and write prompts.

-Nov 4, 2025 — Open URL links from VS Code, what is the minimum effort way?
+Nov 4, 2025 — URL links from VS Code, open with Raycast

 While I often visit links as hyperlinks from the rendered website, I also spend time editing these links directly in VS Code.
 For example, in the literature.rst file, there are many hard-coded links.
 The problem occurs when I want to open the URL in the browser.